-For maximum engagement, you’ll want to include images in your posts, and space out your ticket sale posts with more general industry news or lifestyle content.
+For maximum engagement, you’ll want to include images and space out your ticket sale posts with more general industry news or lifestyle info.
 Make the content engaging, conversational, and not overly “salesy.”
-Also to keep in mind:
+Also:

-- Tailor content for each social network.
-You want to keep in mind the different styles and audiences on each platform.
+- Tailor content for each social network: You want to keep in mind the different styles and audiences on each platform.
 On Twitter, it’s short, sweet, and sometimes quirky, whereas on LinkedIn, you should steer toward a more professional tone.
 The demographics of each social media channel are also something to take into account.
 If you’re aware of who enjoys your content on certain channels, focus your marketing efforts to give them more of what they want.

 - Incorporate images into your posts: Image and video-driven posts are more engaging than plain copy.
 If you’ve had past events, include photos of happy attendees having a great time.
 Or, if you have well-known speakers, partners, or vendors for your upcoming event, you can share photos of those people to build excitement.
-You can even create fun memes or add animated gifs for some lightheartedness.
+You can even create silly memes or add animated gifs for some lighthearted fun.

 Step 6: Invest in tools to streamline your process

-If you’re not strategic, developing and scaling a strong social media strategy can be a drain on your resources.
+If you’re not careful, developing and scaling a strong social media strategy can be a drain on your resources.
 Eventbrite Boost puts all those tools in one place.

 With other social media tools, it’s hard to know what to choose and how to measure ROI.
 Eventbrite Boost can help you save time and make your social media management less manual and more effective:

-- Plan and schedule more efficiently.
-You can’t be online twenty-four hours a day, so use tools that can help you plan, organize, and schedule your posts.
+- Plan and schedule more efficiently: You can’t be online 24 hours a day, so use tools that can help you plan, organize, and schedule your posts.

 - Create and curate diverse content: Content curation platforms help you find interesting content.
 Bookmark a blog post or a video that relates to your topic.